Rikthepixel/koa-imp-ws/README.md

 Simple, easy to use, composable middleware for websocket handling in Koa

 _Note:_
 This is a fork of [koa-easy-ws](https://github.com/b3nsn0w/koa-easy-ws), but rewritten in TypeScript.
 The middleware has been simplified to always expose the server on `ctx.wsServer` and the socket on `ctx.ws()`.

-Make sure to read is README well, since it has been adjusted for rewrite
+This is _NOT_ a drop-in replacement for `koa-easy-ws`.
+Make sure to read is README well, since it has been adjusted for rewrite.
+The internals of this library are still the same and effectively functions in the same way, however some of the functions have been changed.

+# Requirements

+- koa >= 2
+- ws >= 8

 # Usage